Stop the Train! Magnetic Brakes for a Maglev Train

 - Draw one line 20 mm to each side of the centerline.

 Figure 3.
-Dimensions for lines you will draw on your piece of cardboard.
+Dimensions for lines you will draw on your base.

-- Use double-sided tape to attach the plastic angle pieces to the cardboard so their inside edges line up with the lines 20 mm from your centerline, so they are 40 mm apart.
+- Use double-sided tape to attach the plastic angle pieces to the base so their inside edges line up with the lines 20 mm from your centerline, so they are 40 mm apart.

 Figure 4.
 Cross-sectional view of the spacing for the magnet strips and plastic angle pieces.